kokkos/kokkos-tools/README.md

 ## Explicit Instrumentation

 One can explicitly add instrumentation to a library or an application.
-Currently the only hooks intended for explicit programmer use are the Region related hooks.
+Currently, the only hooks intended for explicit programmer use are the Region related hooks.
 These use a push/pop model to mark coarser regions in your code.

 ```c++
 void foo() {